Some Remarks on Kim-dividing in NATP Theories: Some remarks on witnesses of Kim-dividing in NATP theories

 \section{Some remarks on witnesses of Kim-dividing in NATP theories}

-In this section, we discuss the concept of witness for Kim-dividing, whose existence is given by Kim's lemma for Kim-dividing in NSOP$_1$ theory \cite{KR20}.
-Note that the existence of witness for Kim-dividing over models in NTP$_2$ theories is a special case of \cite[Theorem 3.2]{CK12}.
+In this section, we discuss the concept of witnesses of Kim-dividing, whose existence in NSOP$_1$ theories is given by Kim's lemma for Kim-dividing in \cite{KR20}.
+Note that the existence of witnesses of Kim-dividing over models in NTP$_2$ theories is a special case of \cite[Theorem 3.2]{CK12}.